corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 # Metering Collection Tool

 The Metering Collection Tool is used to collect metering data from a Corda Enterprise node.

-This page describes how the node records metering data, and how to run the collection tool in order to collect that data.
+On this page you can learn how the node records metering data and how to run the collection tool in order to collect that data.

 {{< note >}}
 Corda Enterprise nodes record metering data regardless of whether the Metering Collection Tool is installed on the node.